Boostify

 By implementing inactivity detection, you can create more responsive applications that intelligently adapt to user behavior, leading to improved performance and more personalized user experiences.

-// Basic inactivity detection
+// Basic user inactivity detection

 bstf.inactivity({